tobiasHeinke/monostyle/docs/tools.md

 ### link-titles

-Finds (ref) links where the title mismatches the heading title.
+Finds (ref) links where the title mismatches the targeted heading title.

 ### local-targets